 About the Centre for the Study of the Inland

-The Centre for the Study of the Inland, established in 2016 as an initiative of the Transforming Human Societies Research Focus Area, is located in the College of Arts, Social Science and Commerce and brings together key strengths of the University including Archaeology, History and Social Sciences.
+The Centre for the Study of the Inland was established in 2016 and brings together key strengths of La Trobe, including Archaeology, History and Social Sciences.
 The Centre has a broad focus on inland Australia, and specifically the Murray Darling Basin, with environmental change a key theme

 The 'inland' is both a physical space and an idea.
 It can be variously named the 'outback', 'the bush', 'the west', the 'wilderness'.
 In Australia as in other countries, the inland has been lived in, fought over, and transformed by millennia of human interaction and environmental change.
 The landscapes of the inland have been made by the social, political and cultural histories of the people that use, care and struggle for the land, water and resources found within.